 - Future generations can find the Deed Polls of their ancestors when researching their

-If you are considering applying for an Enrolled Deed Poll from the
+If you are considering applying to have your Deed Poll enrolled with the

 Ministry of Justice, before you embark on the lengthy application process, we suggest you

-first use the checklist below to see if you are eligible to apply and to check if an enrolled
+first use the checklist below to see if you are eligible to apply and to check if enrolling

 If, like most people, you ticked one of the No boxes, then an

-Enrolled Deed Poll is not for you.
-Please continue using our website to become one of the 60,000
+enrolling your Deed Poll is not for you.
+Please continue using our website to become one of the

 If you ticked the Yes box to all the questions that apply to you, then you may want